Each webinar can be watched on its own, though it's recommended to follow them in the order they appear in the series.

 - Describe how Positive Childhood Experiences (PCEs) and Positive Education practices - such as consistent relationships with caring adults and emotion regulation-buffer the effects of trauma and promote school engagement.

-The Hanley Center for Health Leadership and Education designates this Live Activity Component for a maximum of 1 AMA PRA Category 1 CreditTM.
+The Hanley Center for Health Leadership and Education designates this Enduring Material for a maximum of 1 AMA PRA Category 1 CreditTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.